 After transiting the industrial area, it narrows and continues beyond Launch Complex 37 and through northeastern Kennedy Space Center as a two-lane coastal road.
 Old maps of the Cape show the full length of the original road as Highway A1A.

 It is interesting to note that the southbound lane of Phillips Parkway is the original road right-of-way onto the Cape.
 Maps show that this lane lines up with North Atlantic Avenue in the town of Cape Canaveral.

-A sign and plaque dedicating Phillips Parkway reportedly once stood near the south gate to Cape Canaveral Air Force Station.
+A sign and plaque dedicating Phillips Parkway reportedly once stood near the south gate to Cape Canaveral Space Force Station.
 It reads:

 SAMUEL C. PHILLIPS PARKWAY

 Where he led, we follow